 The procedure is similar at other airports where this facility is available.

 Just after the immigration counters there is a currency exchange counter.
-I have found their rates to be better than the counters outside.
-They will also sell you a SIM card- though it is easy to find WI FI in Vietnam, I would recommend getting a data SIM card - they are inexpensive.
+I have found their rates to be better than the counters elsewhere in the airport.
+They will also sell you a SIM card.
+Though it is easy to find WI FI in Vietnam, I would recommend getting a data SIM card - they are inexpensive.